 Krka National Park is another point more than worth a visit, particularly for bird enthusiasts as more than 200 species call the park home.
 Named for the Krka River which flows through the park, visitors can actually swim here, creating the option for a refreshing respite from the summer heat.
 If you’re more interested in keeping your feet planted firmly on land, the park also features the picturesque Visovac Monastery on an island barely bigger than the monastery itself.

 In total, there are 8 National Parks in Croatia, and not one among them lacks its own brand of charm.
-History buffs looking to explore the supposed sites of legends may most appreciate Mljet National Park.
+History buffs looking to explore the supposed sites of legends may most appreciate Mljet National Park, which is a stop on most of our one-way cruises.
 If you prefer sightseeing to hiking, biking, or kayaking, Kornati Islands National Park is a captivating archipelago that can be explored by boat.

 Dubrovnik Summer Festival